thunderbioink/TICTACTOE/README.md

 If you know how to play TIC TAC TOE, you're on a good road towards understanding the rules of the game.
 However, playing it on a digital terminal from some randome programmer may have you wondering *"How do you start playing this version of the game?!"*

-Whatch the demo video below to see how to play!
+Watch the demo video below to see how to play!

 [Software Demo Video](https://www.youtube.com/watch?v=4yTTwt2La68)